MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1052.md

 (B) Number, duration, and results of samples taken; and

-(C) Name, social security number, job classification and exposure of all of the employees represented by monitoring, indicating which employees were actually monitored.
+(C) Name, job classification and exposure of all of the employees represented by monitoring, indicating which employees were actually monitored.

 (iv) The employer shall maintain this record for at least thirty (30) years, in accordance with 29 CFR 1910.1020.